GrandProtectorDark/Event-Horizon/README.md

 # Event-Horizon
 A KSP Planet Addon offering a star system, loosly inspired by the movie interstellar.

-Dependencies that are Included in the download(when I get all of this repository properly set up):
+Dependencies that will be Included in the download(when I get all of this repository properly set up):

 CTTP
 INSTANTIATOR